 A competent adult has the legal right to agree or refuse medical treatment.
 An Advance Health Care Directive specifies your preference regarding medical treatment.

-- The form of Will you choose i.e. Standard, Premium or Platinum Trust Will; and/or
+- The form of Will you choose i.e. Standard, Premium or Platinum Trust Will; and up to 2 supporting documents:

-A couple’s package includes 2 of each relevant document.
+A 2 person package includes 2 of each relevant document.

 Our package costs are as follows: